aequabit/csv-inventory-storage/README.md

 - Exporting items to Excel compilant CSV
 - File IO using `Directory`, `File` and `Path`

+# Features
+- Command and GUI interface
+- Live caching of items to prevent data loss on crashes
+- Excel compilant CSV export

 # To do:
 - [ ] Editing of items
 - [x] Live serialization and caching of items to improve stability